PGCE Access Scholarship terms and conditions 2019/20

 - The Fee waiver will only be applied providing the student is enrolled at the University on a PGCE course and if applicable has provided the University with evidence of disability by the deadline specified in their award email.

-5. Withdrawal of a Bursary
+5. Withdrawal of a scholarship

-5.1 Misleading information: The University reserves the right to withdraw a bursary from anyone who is found to have misled the University about any aspect of their eligibility and to seek repayment of any monies already paid by appropriate means.
+5.1 Misleading information: The University reserves the right to withdraw a scholarship from anyone who is found to have misled the University about any aspect of their eligibility and to seek repayment of any monies already paid by appropriate means.

 5.3 Changing course: Students who commence their studies and subsequently change course (but remain on a PGCE in Education) and remain at the same level of study (but not repeating the year), will have no impact on the award.
-Students changing courses outside of the PGCE in Education will lose the bursary award.
+Students changing courses outside of the PGCE in Education will lose the scholarship award.

-5.8 Fee Waiver Amendments: Fee waivers applied at the start of an academic year as part/all of a bursary entitlement will not be amended once the fee waiver has been processed.
+5.8 Fee Waiver Amendments: Fee waivers applied at the start of an academic year as part/all of a scholarship entitlement will not be amended once the fee waiver has been processed.
 Any tuition fee liability remaining after fee waivers are applied would therefore be calculated in accordance with Student Financial Policy.

 Any queries relating to these terms and conditions should be addressed to the Admissions Office by emailing: email@example.com